 LINGUIST 709 Research Methodology

-I am currently seeking motivated graduate students to work on various topics in theoretical syntax.
-I particularly welcome enquiries from prospective researchers interested in topics related to my areas of expertise.
+*I am currently seeking motivated post-graduate students to work on various topics in theoretical syntax.
+I particularly welcome enquiries from prospective researchers interested in topics related to my areas of expertise and my ongoing projects*.

 2016-2017: University of Southern California Graduate School Dissertation Completion Fellowship